luk3yx/minetest-trackr/README.md

     to technical limitations with trackr.
  - `,warn <player> <message>`: Shows the player a warning dialog.
  - `,kick <player> <reason>`: Kicks a player.
+ - `,tempban <player> <duration> <reason>`: Temporarily bans a player.
+You cannot tempban a player for longer than a month with trackr.
  - `,badservers`: Lists the servers trackr isn't logged into.

 ### Parameter format